Villarley/Product/README.md

 - **SQL** → Manages structured data efficiently to ensure smooth user interactions.

 ## 🔮 Project Future
-Our short-term focus is on delivering a functional **MVP (Minimum Viable Product)** by **February 28th**, which will include the core social networking features, DAO governance prototype, and engagement system.
+Our focus is on delivering a solid and functional **MVP** by the end of **Celestia´s Mammothon**, which will include the core social networking features, DAO governance prototype, and engagement system.

 Future iterations will introduce:
 - **🚀 UX/UI Enhancements:** Improving design and user experience based on community feedback.